a-tal/pychecked/README.md

 Copyright and License
 ---------------------

-pychecked was written by Adam Talsma <adam@demonware.net>.
+pychecked was written by Adam Talsma <adam@talsma.ca>.

 Copyright (c) 2015, Activision Publishing, Inc.
 All rights reserved.